aivins/tc/README.md

 ## CloudFormation templates/stacks

 CloudFormation templates are authored using Troposphere, which in turn generates the YAML which is sent to CloudFormation.
+Troposphere templates are able to be read intuitively by anybody who is familiar with Cloudformation YAML/JSON.

 * Pipeline - sets up CI/CD
 * Network - establish a fresh VPC with private and public subnets in 2 AZs